yaph/logya/docs/gettingstarted.rst

     logya serve

-Run this command in the root directory of your ``mysite`` project and it will serve the static files from the deploy directory.
+Run this command in the root directory of your ``mysite`` project and it will serve the static files from the directory ``public``.
 When you edit files in your projects source directory and reload them in the browser they will be updated, so this can be used for live editing your site and see changes immediately.